-Apart from a low energy house with a sealed envelope or a roof with complete ventilation, the humidity in the ceiling cavity is most often greater than that of the surrounding atmosphere.
-The space may also be colder at night due to 10.12.3 Night Sky Radiation.
+Because of the cooking, washing, and respiration of the inhabitants, the humidity in the ceiling cavity is most often greater than that of the surrounding atmosphere.
+The space may also be colder than the ambient air at night due to 10.12.3 Night Sky Radiation.

 Warm air naturally rises but has little tendency to move laterally, except when a strong wind blows into roof vents or causes substantial differences in air pressure on opposite sides of the building.
 That is why eave-to-ridge ventilation is more effective under typical conditions than side-to-side ventilation.

 Ventilation of a cavity space is desired to reduce the accumulation of condensation and assist in removing excess heat.
 Natural ventilation via the ribs of metal roof and wall cladding can achieve this adequately in normal circumstances, but additional provisions are often necessary.
 In all cases, air must flow naturally through the profile crests without barriers such as profiled foam filler strips at the eaves and apex, or impingement of bulk insulation.

 Many roofs not overtly displaying the signs of excessive moisture build-up would benefit from an increase in ventilation.

 Simple techniques to provide a clear path for air to enter, travel along and exit the roof cavity can include:

 - ensuring that insulation does not impinge on the underside of the roof (especially at the eaves),

 - making the roof underlay discontinuous at the apex, and

 - using ventilated soft edge on ridging and apex flashings.